Hate Profiteering: The SPLC Hate Hustlers

 First are the extortionists — folks like Jesse Jackson and Al Sharpton, who gently encourage (read: extort) corporate payoffs to avoid boycotts.

 Second are the hate-hustlers, who offer corporations the appearance of being crusaders against hate in return for large donations.
-Leading that pack is a racket called the Southern Poverty Law Center (SPLC) founded by a lawyer and accomplished marketer, Morris Dees.
+Leading that rat pack scam is the Southern Poverty Law Center (SPLC) founded by an accomplished marketer and self promoter, Morris Dees.
 On the political spectrum, SPLC falls in the narrowing gap between the CPUSA and the Democrat Party.

 SPLC’s political agenda is nothing more than an extension of Dees’ leftist views, and it’s a cash cow.
 At the time he was cranking up SPLC, Dees served as national finance director for leftist George McGovern’s 1972 presidential campaign.
 He was then Jimmy Carter’s national finance director in 1976.
 In 1980, he was national finance chairman for uber-leftist Ted Kennedy’s 1980 Democrat primary challenge to the incumbent Carter.